iraquitan/udacity-fsnd-p4-conference-app/README.md

     * `$ appcfg.py -A YOUR_PROJECT_ID -V v1 update ./` if you are currently in the project folder.
     * Then head to `https://your-app-id.appspot.com` to see the application running in the cloud.
     * Or to `https://your-app-id.appspot.com/_ah/api/explorer` to see the API endpoints of the application running in the cloud.

+## Info about Sessions and Speakers
+* Speakers are implemented as an entity.
+* To add a Session with speaker, you must first add a Speaker, and use his `websafeKey` in the Session `speakerKey` field.

 ## Creator
 **Iraquitan Cordeiro Filho**